keshiba/better-minima/README.md

 # better-minima

 *Better-Minima* is based on [Minima](https://github.com/jekyll/minima) which is Jekyll's default theme.
-Minima in itself is a great theme with a very minimal and clean look.
+Minima is a beautiful theme to begin with and has a clean look.

 Better-Minima builds upon it by making the theme more suitable for a personal blog.